 Interest rate risk: Borrowings under our credit facility bear interest at specified rates, plus specified margins (as described above).
-Our borrowings under this facility, which at March 31, 2016 totalled \$296.3 million, expose us to interest rate risk due to potential increases to the specified rates and margins.
-A one-percentage point increase in these rates would increase interest expense, based on outstanding borrowings of \$296.3 million at March 31, 2016, by \$3 million annually.
+Our borrowings under this facility, which at June 30, 2016 totalled \$280.0 million, expose us to interest rate risk due to potential increases to the specified rates and margins.
+A one-percentage point increase in these rates would increase interest expense, based on outstanding borrowings of \$280.0 million at June 30, 2016, by approximately \$3 million annually.

 Credit risk: Credit risk refers to the risk that a counterparty may default on its contractual obligations resulting in a financial loss to us.
 We believe our credit risk of counterparty non-performance is low.
 With respect to our financial market activities, we have adopted a policy of dealing only with credit-worthy counterparties to help mitigate the risk of financial loss from defaults.
-To attempt to mitigate the risk of financial loss from defaults under our foreign currency forward exchange contracts, our contracts are held by counterparty financial institutions, each of which had at March 31, 2016 a Standard and Poor's rating of A-2 or above.
+To attempt to mitigate the risk of financial loss from defaults under our foreign currency forward exchange contracts, our contracts are held by counterparty financial institutions, each of which had at June 30, 2016 a Standard and Poor's rating of A-2 or above.
 In addition, we maintain cash and short-term investments in highly rated investments or on deposit with major financial institutions.
-Each financial institution with which we have our A/R sales program had a Standard and Poor's short-term rating of A-2 or above and a long-term rating of BBB+ or above at March 31, 2016.
+Each financial institution with which we have our A/R sales program had a Standard and Poor's short-term rating of A-2 or above and a long-term rating of BBB+ or above at June 30, 2016.
 Each financial institution from which annuities have been purchased for the defined benefit component of a pension plan had an A.M.
-Best or Standard and Poor's long-term rating of A or above at March 31, 2016.
+Best or Standard and Poor's long-term rating of A or above at June 30, 2016.
 We also provide unsecured credit to our customers in the normal course of business.
-We attempt to mitigate this credit risk by monitoring our customers' financial condition and performing ongoing credit evaluations as appropriate.
+We are also seeing some customers attempt to negotiate for extended payment terms, which, if granted, could adversely impact our working capital requirements, and increase our financial exposure and credit risk.
+We attempt to mitigate customer credit risk by monitoring our customers' financial condition and performing ongoing credit evaluations as appropriate.
 We consider credit risk in determining our allowance for doubtful accounts and we believe our allowances are adequate.